 \section{Introduction}

-This article describes a computationally efficient method for constructing symmetric factorization of large dense matrices.
+This article describes a computationally efficient method for constructing the symmetric factorization of large dense matrices.
 The symmetric factorization of large dense matrices is important in several fields, including, among others, data analysis~\cite{cichocki2009nonnegative,pauca2006nonnegative,wang2008multi}, geostatistics~\cite{matheron1963principles,wackernagel2003multivariate}, and hydrodynamics~\cite{geyer2009n2,jiang2013fast}.
 For instance, several schemes for multi-dimensional Monte Carlo simulations require drawing covariant realizations of multi-dimensional random variables.
-In particular, in the case where the marginal distribution of each random variable is normal, the covariant samples can be obtained by applying the {\em symmetric factor} of the corresponding covariance matrix to independent normal random variates.
-The symmetric factorization of a symmetric positive definite matrix can be computed as the factor $W$ in $A = W^T W$.
-One of the major computational issues in dealing with these large covariance matrices is that they are often dense.
-Conventional methods of obtaining a symmetric factorization based on the Cholesky decomposition are expensive, since the computational cost scales as $\mathcal{O}(n^3)$ for a $n \times n$ matrix.
+In particular, in the case where the marginal distribution of each random variable is normal, the covariant samples can be obtained by applying the {\em symmetric factor} of the corresponding covariance matrix to independent normal random vectors.
+The symmetric factorization of a symmetric positive-definite matrix is given as the factor $W$ in $A = W^T W$.
+One of the major computational issues in dealing with large covariance matrices is that they are often dense.
+Conventional methods of obtaining a symmetric factorization based on the Cholesky decomposition are expensive, since the computational cost scales as $\mathcal{O}(n^3)$ for an $n \times n$ matrix.
 Relatively recently, however, it has been observed that large dense (full-rank) covariance matrices can be efficiently represented using hierarchical decompositions~\cite{ambikasaran2014fast, ambikasaran2013large, ambikasaran2013fastBayes, ambikasaran2012application, li2014kalman, chendata}.
-Taking advantage of this underlying structure, we derive a novel symmetric factorization for large dense Hierarchical Off-Diagonal Low-Rank (HODLR) matrices that scales as $\mathcal{O}(n \log^2 n)$. i.e., for a given $n\times n$ matrix $A$, we decompose it as $A = WW^T$.
+Taking advantage of this underlying structure, we derive a novel symmetric factorization for large dense Hierarchical Off-Diagonal Low-Rank (HODLR) matrices that scales as $\mathcal{O}(n \log^2 n)$.
+That is to say, for a given $n\times n$ matrix $A$, we decompose it as $A = WW^T$.
 A major difference of our scheme versus the Cholesky decomposition is the fact that the matrix $W$ is no longer a triangular matrix.
-In fact, the matrix $W$ is a product of matrices that are block low-rank updates of the identity matrix, and the cost of applying the factor $W$ to a vector scales as $\mathcal{O}(n \log n)$.
+In fact, the algorithm of this paper constructs the matrix $W$ as a product of matrices which are block low-rank updates of the identity matrix.
+The cost of applying the resulting factor $W$ to a vector scales as $\mathcal{O}(n \log n)$.